Dr Caroline Bressey

 Photograph of images from Sites of Africa by

-Advisor and co-curator for the gallery London, Sugar and Slavery, Museum in Docklands 2006 - 2007.
+Co-curator for the gallery London, Sugar and Slavery, Museum in Docklands.

 Portraits, People and Abolition.
 Gallery trail to highlight connections to the Slave Trade and its abolition in the images at the National Portrait Gallery, London, April 2006.